dboddie-canonical-work/disgorged-docs/gtk4-applications.rst

          - gsettings
          - cups

-This application uses the `gnome extension <the-gnome-extension.md>`__.
+This application uses the :ref:`gnome extension <the-gnome-extension>`.
 This will make GTK4 and GNOME libraries available to the snap at runtime.
 It will also configure the runtime environment of the application so that all desktop functionality is correctly initialised.

 The ``common-id`` property is used to link this application to the AppStream metadata specified further down below.
 This will cause this ``app`` to use the ``.desktop`` launcher specified in the AppStream file.

 Snaps use interfaces to access resources outside of their confinement and an interface consists of a connection between a slot and a plug.
 The slot is the provider of the interface while the plug is the consumer.
-With the ``plugs:`` section, Text Editor is requesting access to the `gsettings <the-gsettings-interface.md>`__ and `cups <i/t/the-cups-interface/26453>`__ interfaces to enable access to GNOME’s configuration and any configured printers.
+With the :ref:``plugs:`` section, Text Editor is requesting access to the `gsettings <the-gsettings-interface>` and `cups <i/t/the-cups-interface/26453>`__ interfaces to enable access to GNOME’s configuration and any configured printers.

 Parts
 ^^^^^

 Parts define how to build your app.
 Parts can be anything: programs, libraries, or other assets needed to create and run your application.
 In this case, we’re only using one to define the GitLab repository containing the GNOME Text Editor source code and how it’s to be built.
 In other cases these can point to local directories, local archives, other remote git repositories and other revision control systems.

-`The Meson plugin <the-meson-plugin.md>`__ is used to run ``meson``, ``ninja build`` and ``ninja install`` to build the part, and we pass a couple of options to set the install location within the snap, and for which release we wish to build:
+:ref:`The Meson plugin <the-meson-plugin>` is used to run ``meson``, ``ninja build`` and ``ninja install`` to build the part, and we pass a couple of options to set the install location within the snap, and for which release we wish to build:

 .. code:: yaml